-1⁄2 credit; semester course Art and Science have always been a dynamic duo.
+Art and Science have always been a dynamic duo.
 Focusing on the science of art production and the scientific skills of investigation and experimentation, students will explore the fascinating territory in which the arts and science mingle.
 We will touch on each of the three major subjects in science; Chemistry, Biology and Physics and view them through an artistic lens.
 Using the collection at the Walters Art Museum, we will investigate several collection areas including: antiquities, manuscripts, pottery, textiles and metal.
 In this course, scientific theories will be presented and students will experiment with art materials to explain and explore those theories.
 These findings will be documented in a creative journal, which will be one of the main assessments of understanding.
 In addition, students will create an art piece that interprets one of the scientific theories discussed and will be asked to solve challenge problems that stretch the understanding of both material and theory.

-Cross-listed in Visual Art Studio fee: \$25
+\Cross-listed in Visual Art Studio fee: \$25

-W Women in Science and Engineering Program (WISE) Grades 11, 12
+Women in Science and Engineering Program (WISE)

+Grades 11, 12

-(Prerequisites: Chemistry and Algebra II, unless placement warrants an exception, and grades of B- or higher in all courses.
-Admission requires an application, participation in selection process, and recommendation by WISE faculty based upon motivation, maturity, academic strength, and capacity to succeed in program)
+(Prerequisites: Chemistry and Algebra II, unless placement warrants an exception, and grades of B- or higher in all courses within, at minimum, the semester prior to participation, evidence of the academic habits necessary for success in the program while maintaining grades in core courses, and an overall curricular and co-curricular program that is approved by the WISE faculty.
+Admission requires an application, participation in the WISE selection process, and recommendation by WISE faculty based upon motivation, maturity, academic strength, and capacity to succeed in program).

 WISE is an experiential learning opportunity in which students are assigned to a faculty mentor at Johns Hopkins University and participate in hands-on research in their mentor's lab or research site at Johns Hopkins.
-WISE emphasizes three key learning areas: WISE students (1) learn about the scientific method applied in real-world science; (2) learn about both a specific area of inquiry and a broad array of disciplines in a major research university; and (3) learn how to be a contributing member of a research team.
-WISE students fulfill academic assignments, maintain an electronic portfolio, prepare and deliver a final presentation on their work at GFS and at JHU, and participate in an annual poster session at GFS, and participate in a service learning element.
+WISE emphasizes three key learning areas: WISE students (1) learn about the scientific method applied in real-world science (or comparable system of inquiry used in other fields); (2) learn about both a specific area of inquiry and a broad array of disciplines in a major research university; and (3) learn how to be a contributing member of a research team.
+WISE students fulfill academic assignments, maintain an electronic portfolio, prepare and deliver a final presentation on their work at

+GFS and at JHU, participate in an annual poster session at GFS, and participate in a service learning element.